core-wg/resource-directory/draft-ietf-core-resource-directory.md

 | Group | core.rd-lookup-gp | Optional |
 {: #lookup-types title='Lookup Types'}

-Each endpoint and resource lookup result returns respectively the scheme (IP address and port) followed by the path part of the URI of every endpoint and resource inside angle brackets ("<>") and followed by the other parameters.
+Resource lookup results in links that are semantically equivalent to the links submitted to the RD if they were accessed on the endpoint itself.
+The links and link parameters returned are equal to the submitted ones except for anchor, which gets resolved according to the endpoint's context.
+That allows the client to interpret the response as links without any further knowledge of what the RD does.

-The target of these links SHOULD be the actual location of the endpoint or resource, but MAY be an intermediate proxy e.g. in the case of an HTTP lookup interface for CoAP endpoints.
+The Resource Directory MAY replace the contexts with a configured intermediate proxy, e.g. in the case of an HTTP lookup interface for CoAP endpoints.

-In case that a group does not implement any multicast address, the group lookup returns every group lookup with a group base resource value encapsulated within angle brackets (e.g. "/rd/look-up").
-Otherwise, the group lookup returns the multicast address of the group inside angle brackets.
+Endpoint and group lookups result in links to the selected registration and group resources.
+Endpoint registration resources are annotated with their endpoint names (ep), domains (d, if present) and context (con).
+Group resources are annotated with their group names (gp), domain (d, if present) and multicast address (con, if present).

 Using the Accept Option, the requester can control whether this list is returned in CoRE Link Format (`application/link-format`, default) or its alternate content-formats (`application/link-format+json` or `application/link-format+cbor`).